 The single most powerful tool we have as humans is the ability to communicate.
 So it makes sense that this is one of the skillsets that all great founders need to master.
 Sending monthly investor updates is one of the best ways for a founder to maintain their existing connections and strengthen their new ones.

 Long-term relationships are built with friends, family, and colleagues by staying close and in touch over long periods of time.
 It is so important that you still keep in contact with the people you want to stay close too, even when you think you don't have value to add or need something in the exact moment.
-One of Founder Institute New York’s mentors, Matt Rodak talked about the importance of sending monthly updates while building his company, Fund That Flip on an Ambition Today episode recently.
+One of Founder Institute New York’s mentors, Matt Rodak talked about the importance of sending monthly updates while building his startup company, Fund That Flip on an Ambition Today episode recently.

-Benefits of Frequent Investor Updates:
+Benefits of Sending Investor Updates Frequently:

 While this may seem overly simple at first glance, I assure you that many people take basic communication for granted and avoid the little bit of work it involves each month.
 For those that do send monthly updates, there are several non-obvious benefits aside from your company's business updates.